Skip to main content

 • SMO 1: Quality Assurance

 The FCPAACT’s Peer Review Committee is responsible for administering the institute’s QA review mechanism.
 The Peer Review Committee includes representatives from local CPA firms, university academics, and experts in the profession who perform inspections via the practice review program.
 Annual reviews are carried out every five years for member firms.
-In addition, the committee maintains an ongoing process to review the structure of the practice review program.
-The FCPAACT reports that between 2017 and 2019, a total of 45 reviews were conducted.
+In addition, the committee maintains an ongoing process to review the structure of the practice review program to ensure that it operates in line with Republic of China Generally Accepted Auditing Standards (ROC GAAS).
+The FCPAACT reports that a total of 31 reviews were conducted.

-As of September 2020, the FCPAACT reports that most of the requirements of SMO 1 have been incorporated; however, improvements are needed around the frequency of quality control reviews The FCPAACT offers its members continuing professional development (CPD) programs on quality control policies and procedures and analyses of common audit deficiencies.
+As of May 2024, the FCPAACT reports that most of the requirements of SMO 1 have been incorporated; however, improvements are needed around the frequency of quality control reviews The FCPAACT offers its members continuing professional development (CPD) programs on quality management policies and procedures and analyses of common audit deficiencies.
 Upon completion of a QA review, the Peer Review Committee will follow-up with the firm(s) to ensure suggested improvements are being undertaken.

 • SMO 2: International Education Standards

-The Certified Public Accountants Act (the Act) establishes all initial professional development (ID) and continuing professional development (CPD) requirements.
-As prescribed under the Act, the Financial Supervisory Council (FSC) is responsible for administering all IPD in order for individuals to become Certified Public Accountants (CPAs), while the Federation of CPA Associations of Chinese Taiwan (FCPAACT) is responsible for implementing CPD requirements for CPAs as overseen and prescribed by the FSC.
+The Certified Public Accountants Act (the Act) establishes all initial professional development (ID) and continuing professional development (CPD) requirements in Chinese Taiwan.
+As prescribed under the Act, the Financial Supervisory Council (FSC) is responsible for administering all IPD for individuals to become Certified Public Accountants (CPAs), while the Federation of CPA Associations of Chinese Taiwan (FCPAACT) is responsible for implementing CPD requirements for CPAs as overseen and prescribed by the FSC.
 Local universities are responsible for establishing and administering the accounting degree programs that are required to be completed for individuals to enter the profession.
 The CPA exam, which is taken following the attainment of a university degree, is administered by the Ministry of Examination.
-As of September 2020, a majority of the 2015 IES are adopted except practical experience requirements which still fall short of IES 5.
-As the practical experience requirement is set out in the Act, the FCPAACT reports that it is exploring how to eliminate the gap and it is also collaborating with stakeholders to review and incorporate the revised IES issued in 2019.
+As of May 2024, the IES are adopted.

 The FCPAACT’s Professional Education Committee (PEC) develops and facilitates CPD courses for FCPAACT members and has an ongoing process to implement disciplinary measures for members who do not comply with CPD requirements.
 The institute has amended its bylaws to enhance its monitoring and verification mechanisms to ensure that members comply with CPD requirements.